tthkit2020/CSS-Grid-Responsive-Task/README.md

 * The website must feature a gallery with twelve images.
 * Gallery images must be animated - enlarged on hover
 * The web site must have at least three animated elements (including hover)

+## Breakpoints
+- 320px for smartphones
+- 768px for tablets